Lyz1213/CommitBart/CommitBart/Commit_message_generation/README.md

 # Downstream generation tasks
-We provide the code for reproducing the experiments on Positive Code Statements Generation.
+We provide the code for reproducing the experiments on commit message generation
 ## Data preprocess
 Given a commit is made up of several components.
 We defined several special sep token to denote each -> ''[MSG]'' for commit message, ''[FILE]'' for file path, ''[CODE]'' For code snippet, ''[POS]/[END]'' for a postive change statement, and ''[NEG]/[END]'' for a negative change statement.
 Besides, we also use segment embedding to embed tokens in each segment in CommitBART-base -> 0: commit message, 1: postive statmens, 2: negative statements, 3: file path, 4: code context